hxliu4mcgill/PyTorch-Debug-Record/modified by an inplace operation.md

-# one of the variables needed for gradient computation has been modified by an inplace operation.
+# "one of the variables needed for gradient computation has been modified by an inplace operation".

 This is a bug that cost my whole afternoon to solve.